Anthony Smith (fighter): Strikeforce

 Smith made his Strikeforce debut on July 22, 2011, at Strikeforce Challengers: Bowling vs. Voelker III against Ben Lagman, replacing an injured Louis Taylor.
 He won via KO in the second round.

 Smith faced Adlan Amagov on November 18, 2011, at Strikeforce Challengers: Britt vs. Sayers.
 He lost via KO in the first round.

 Smith faced Lumumba Sayers on August 18, 2012, at Strikeforce: Rousey vs. Kaufman.
 He won via submission in the first round.

 Smith faced Roger Gracie on January 12, 2013, at Strikeforce: Marquardt vs. Saffiedine.
 He lost via submission in the second round.

-After the end of Strikeforce, Smith moved to UFC.
+After the end of Strikeforce, Smith moved to the UFC.

 Ultimate Fighting Championship

 In his debut, Smith faced Antônio Braga Neto on June 8, 2013, at UFC on Fuel TV 10.
 He lost the fight via kneebar submission in the first round.
 He was subsequently released from the UFC.

 Bellator MMA

 On April 18, 2014, Smith made his Bellator MMA debut facing Victor Moreno at Bellator 117 winning via triangle choke submission in the second round.

 Smith faced Brian Green on October 17, 2014, at Bellator 129.
 He won the fight via unanimous decision.